Read Time: 5 Minutes Subscribe & Share

 The Giving Garden

 Out of curiosity I have joined the Million Gardens Movement which was conceived by the founders of Modern Farmer and Big Green.
 They also have a much older Han Solo as a poster boy.
 This ingenious project is probably a pandemic byproduct where suddenly lots of people became interested in growing flowers, herbs and food.
-One signs up to get seeds and lots of advice if you are all thumbs about plants.
+One signs up to get guidance and updates on successfully growing seeds if you are all thumbs about plants.
 And your donation goes to setting up school garden and community garden kits with mentoring thrown in.
 I even took the exam and am proud to say that I am allowed to grow radishes and spinach considering my circumstances and level of ability.
 The Million Gardens Movement does speak to the larger picture of growing food and flowers to create communities where all participants survive and grow.
 This short video from the Canadian city of Surrey offers a fine example.